bitemydusto/YGO-PoC-Toolset/README.md

 Projects:

 * Unpacker
-	* Allows you to unpack and decompress the games resource files (e.g. data.dat)
+	* Allows you to unpack and decompress the game's resource files (e.g. data.dat)
 	* Having the unpacked library in your game's directory, will make the game load the resources from there, instead of the packed binary
 	* Usage: simply drag the packed binary into Unpacker.exe
 * PocTools